MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/ConfigurationManager.md

 Gets collections selected for migration.

 ### [Get-CMMigrationEntity](Get-CMMigrationEntity.md)
-Gets a migration entity in System Center Configuration Manager.
+Gets a migration entity in Configuration Manager.

 ### [Get-CMMigrationEntityDependency](Get-CMMigrationEntityDependency.md)
 Gets a dependency for a migration entity in Configuration Manager.